vugu/vugu/README.md

 ## Updates ♨

+* 2019-07-16 Vugu has a logo! https://www.instagram.com/p/Bz3zmtYAYcM/  Good things are in the works, the plan is to get a bunch of much-awaited updates pushed to master before the end of the month.
 * 2019-05-19 Refactor still in progress - this is the cleaned-up architecture concept: https://github.com/vugu/vugu/wiki/Architecture-Overview
 * 2019-04-07 The Vugu Playground is up at: https://play.vugu.org/
 * 2019-04-05 Thanks to @erinpentecost, **vugufmt is now available** and provides gofmt-like functionality on your .vugu files. ("go get github.com/vugu/vugu/cmd/vugufmt && go install github.com/vugu/vugu/cmd/vugufmt")